Rwanda Mutovu Video Tour: Incremental Improvements to a Competition-Level Cup

 A shot from our very first visit to Mutovu cooperative when it started in 2012

-Mutovu coffee shows some of what we consider to be archetypal Rwandan coffee flavors (these apply to Burundi too); complex baking spice and tea notes, stone fruit and raw sugar sweetness.
-The varietal grown is Bourbon, which we know that when grown at high altitudes has greater potential for sweetness.
+Mutovu shows some of what we consider to be archetypal Rwandan coffee flavors (these often apply to Burundi too); dark tea and spice notes, articulated acidity, and very well-balanced sweetness.
+The varietal grown is Bourbon, which when cultivated at high altitudes has high potential for sweetness.
 The seeds are dense too, which lends to roast versatility and a coffee that functions well in many different brew applications.
-All of these details factor into a competition-level coffee no matter what the origin!

 Tom put together a short video from his last visit to Mutovu in May, 2019.
 He shows us Mutovu’s workflow from whole cherry to coffee drying on the beds and shares his thoughts on how small improvements at the mill have made a big impact on the cup.
-This year Mutovu met the criteria to become C.A.F.E.
-Practices certified by Starbucks, which has meant an added layer of quality control, increased level of financial transparency and commitment to environmental stewardship and community.
+Mutovu is also C.A.F.E.
+Practices certified by Starbucks, which has meant an added layer of quality control, increased level of financial transparency, and commitment to environmental stewardship and community.

 View our entire Rwanda stock on Sweet Maria’s / on Coffee Shrub